Randal Grichuk Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 12th in the league.
+- The Giants pitching staff ranks 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Giants have a 4.00 team ERA that ranks 11th across all MLB pitching staffs.
+- The Giants' 4.01 team ERA ranks 12th among all league pitching staffs.

-- Giants pitchers combine to allow 90 home runs (one per game), the sixth-fewest in baseball.
+- Giants pitchers combine to surrender 92 home runs (one per game), the eighth-fewest in baseball.

-- Stripling (0-2 with a 6.51 ERA and 31 strikeouts in 37 1/3 innings pitched) gets the start for the Giants, his seventh of the season.
+- Walker makes the start for the Giants, his fifth of the season.
+He is 2-0 with a 2.57 ERA and 23 strikeouts through 21 2/3 innings pitched.

-- In his last appearance on Sunday, the righty threw two scoreless innings against the New York Mets without surrendering a hit.
+- The right-hander last appeared in relief on Sunday, when he tossed one inning against the New York Mets, allowing two earned runs while giving up three hits.

-- The 33-year-old has amassed a 6.51 ERA and 7.5 strikeouts per nine innings in 11 games this season, while giving up a batting average of .294 to opposing hitters.
+- The 27-year-old has an ERA of 2.57, with 9.9 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .286 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.